East Allen County Schools

 The East Allen County School (EACS) corporation is an Allen County area public school district, one of the largest in area in Indiana, encompassing southeast Fort Wayne, all of Leo-Cedarville, Monroeville, New Haven, and Woodburn.
 It operates six secondary schools and eight elementary schools.
 EACS's current superintendent is Marilyn S. Hissong.

 The district was created in the mid-1960s as a combination of 10 smaller, township school districts.

+Boundary

+Its boundary includes the following townships: Cedar Creek, Jackson, Jefferson, Madison, Marion, Maumee, Milan, Monroe, Scipio, Springfield, and Adams (majority).

+The district includes the municipalities of Grabill, Leo-Cedarville, Monroeville, New Haven, and Woodburn, along with portions of Fort Wayne.
+It also includes the census-designated places of Harlan and Hoagland.
+The unincorporated area of Poe is also in this district.